KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Experiments

 \paragraph{Domain-Specific Supervision Is Insufficient for Robust Reasoning Transfer.} Despite being explicitly trained for medical reasoning, HuatuoGPT-Vision fails to demonstrate robust cross-modality generalization under the single-source training protocol.
 This result suggests that large-scale domain-specific supervision, in the absence of post-training mechanisms for reasoning stabilization, is insufficient to support transferable reasoning under distribution shift.

-\paragraph{Behavior of Uniform On-Policy Distillation under Explicit Reasoning.} Uniform on-policy distillation exhibits a pronounced discrepancy between non-thinking and thinking configurations.
+\paragraph{Behavior of Uniform On-Policy Distillation under Explicit Reasoning.} Uniform on-policy distillation exhibits a clear discrepancy between non-thinking and thinking configurations.
 While MM-GKD achieves competitive performance without explicit reasoning, its performance degrades substantially once thinking is enabled; for example, pure on-policy distillation ($\lambda = 1$) shows a marked drop in average accuracy.
 This indicates that uniformly distilling all student-generated trajectories is ill-suited for reasoning-intensive settings.
-When early rollouts contain logical or perceptual errors, distilling teacher outputs conditioned on flawed intermediate contexts introduces noisy and misaligned gradients, hindering the stable emergence of coherent chain-of-thought reasoning.
+When early rollouts contain logical or perceptual errors, teacher supervision conditioned on flawed intermediate contexts can introduce noisy and misaligned gradients, hindering the stable emergence of coherent chain-of-thought reasoning.

-\paragraph{KEPO Enables Stable and Transferable Reasoning Emergence.} In contrast, KEPO consistently benefits from the thinking configuration and achieves the strongest overall performance across OOD modalities.
-Under the same low-resource training regime, KEPO with thinking outperforms all baselines in both average accuracy and average OOD accuracy.
-Beyond final performance, KEPO also exhibits improved training stability and robustness to distribution shift (Figure~\ref{fig:training_dynamics}).
-This advantage arises from the complementary roles of its two components: the knowledge-enhanced exploration mechanism increases exposure to reward-bearing trajectories that are rarely discovered through naive on-policy rollout, while quality-gated distillation stabilizes learning by providing dense, reward-aligned credit assignment on those trajectories.
-Together, these mechanisms enable the emergence of coherent reasoning behaviors that generalize across modalities.
-Overall, the results demonstrate that robust reasoning under distribution shift does not emerge from explicit prompting, uniform distillation, or domain-specific supervision alone, but requires post-training mechanisms that jointly address exploration and credit assignment under sparse rewards, as instantiated by KEPO.
+\paragraph{KEPO Enables Stable and Transferable Reasoning Emergence.} KEPO consistently benefits from the thinking configuration and achieves the strongest overall performance across OOD modalities.
+Under the same low-resource setting, KEPO outperforms all baselines in both average accuracy and average OOD accuracy.
+It also exhibits improved training stability and robustness to distribution shift (Figure~\ref{fig:training_dynamics}), reflecting the complementary effects of knowledge-enhanced exploration and quality-gated distillation.
+Together, these components enable reasoning behaviors that generalize across modalities.